 In its statement of policy, the ISPAI acknowledges that its members must observe their legal obligation to remove illegal content when informed by organs of the state or as otherwise required by law.
-The general requirements of the Code issued by the ISPAI include a requirement on all members to use best endeavours to ensure that services (excluding thirdparty content) and promotional material do not contain anything that is illegal, or is likely to mislead by inaccuracy, ambiguity, exaggeration, omission or otherwise.
+The general requirements of the Code issued by the ISPAI include a requirement on all members to use best endeavours to ensure that services (excluding third-party content) and promotional material do not contain anything that is illegal or is likely to mislead by inaccuracy, ambiguity, exaggeration, omission or otherwise.
 They must also ensure that services and promotional material are not used to promote or facilitate any practices that are contrary to Irish law, nor must any services contain material that incites violence, cruelty, racial hatred or prejudice or discrimination of any kind.

-Members' ISPs are also required to register with www.hotline.ie, which is a notification service to facilitate the reporting of suspected breaches under the Child Trafficking and Pornography Act, 1998 (as amended by the Child Trafficking and Pornography (Amendment) Act, 2004) and the removal of illegal material from internet websites.
+Members' internet service providers are also required to register with www.hotline.ie, which is a notification service to facilitate the reporting of suspected breaches under the Child Trafficking and Pornography Act 1998 (as amended by the Child Trafficking and Pornography (Amendment) Act 2004) and the removal of illegal material from internet websites.

-The On-Demand Audiovisual Media Services Code of Conduct is an industry developed code which covers on-demand audiovisual services in Ireland, addressing topics such as advertising, content standards and dispute resolution.
+The On-Demand Audiovisual Media Services Code of Conduct is an industry developed code that covers on-demand audiovisual services in Ireland, addressing topics such as advertising, content standards and dispute resolution.

 The regulation of new media content will change following the implementation of the revised Audiovisual Media Services Directive and the creation of the new regulator, the Media Commission.
+This will include expanding existing rules on content and advertising to new media and on-demand services and video-sharing platforms for the first time.